pellepelster/solidblocks/doc/content/rds/usage.md

 ## Backups

-Backups can be triggered via
+Backups can be triggered via calling one if the following commands

 ```shell
 docker exec instance1 /rds/bin/backup-[full|incr|diff].sh